Komodo/KomodoEdit/README.md

    to several hours to complete (depending on your specs).
 For most modern machines it should be about an hour.

- * After mozilla is built successfully go abck to the main repo directory and build komodo:
+ * After mozilla is built successfully go back to the main repo directory and build komodo:

    ```